coinmetrics/api-client-python/docs/docs/user-guide/best-practices.md

 # Best Practices

-## Use catalog_v2 to prefilter your asset/market/etc selection
+## Using Catalog to Determine Assets or Markets

 Most common use cases can be achieved following the pattern shown below.